coq/coq/doc/sphinx/addendum/program.rst

 ---------------------------

-.. exn:: Ill-formed recursive definition
+.. exn:: Ill-formed recursive definition.

   This error can happen when one tries to define a function by structural recursion on a subset object, which means the |Coq| function looks like: